 “A nice line in the manic.”
 New Statesman.

 “Sweetly funny, kind, perceptive, unpretentious.”
 The Guardian

-Unspoken – a play about a man and his stammer was written in collaboration with speech and language therapist Dr Trudy Stewart and had its first performance in a production by Leeds Arts Centre at The Carriageworks, Leeds, 5-8 July 2017.
-It has since been performed at an international speech therapy conference in Antwerp and at the John Lyons Theatre in London.
+Now I write mainly for adults.
+Unspoken – a play about a man and his stammer was written in collaboration with speech and language therapist Dr Trudy Stewart with the help and advice of people who stammer.
+It had its first performance in a production by Leeds Arts Centre at The Carriageworks, Leeds, 5-8 July 2017, and has since been performed by the same cast at an international speech therapy conference in Antwerp and at the John Lyons Theatre, CityLit, in London.

 A new production by BMH Productions ran for five nights at The Old Schoolhouse, Oxford, from 22-26 March 2019.

 “Realistic… enlightening and wholly engaging.”

 Almost exactly a year later, 4-7 July 2018, I directed two of my plays at The Carriageworks as a double bill, It’s A Miracle and The Colin Atkins Story.

 “Brilliantly written, great energy.
 Really enjoyed it!”

 This was followed by a new play, Rough Sleepers, which was produced by Leeds Arts Centre at the Carriageworks from 23-26 October 2019.

 My short fiction has been published in Ambit, Popshot, Prole, The Penny Dreadful and The Poetry Bus.
 Longer works of fiction, published under my own imprint, are available in paperback and e-book format from Amazon.
 The script of Unspoken is available there too.